jlettvin/Ellipsis/README.md

 and make drafting the paper into a simple rapid development process much as software engineers often develop for their own convenience.

-The Ellipsis utility is a portable markup system enabling rapid drafting of medium quality scientific papers in preparation for final drafting before publication.
+The Ellipsis utility is a portable markdown system enabling rapid drafting of medium quality scientific papers in preparation for final drafting before publication.

-It uses the "xenofile principle", enabling the mixing of many diverse software languages in one markup file to achieve a resulting draft scientific paper that would otherwise require consolidating results from separate files.
+It uses the "xenofile principle", enabling the mixing of many diverse software languages in one markdown file to achieve a resulting draft scientific paper that would otherwise require consolidating results from separate files.